spectrocloud/librarium/docs/docs-content/clusters/cluster-management/backup-restore/enable-etcd-backup.md

 ## Next Steps

 If your cluster experiences data corruption issues, you can use the etcd snapshots to restore the cluster to working conditions.
-Restoring a cluster is a complicated procedure that requires SSH access to the node and intimate knowledge of etcd.
-We strongly suggest you contact us for assistance at support@spectrocloud.com.
+Restoring a cluster may be a challenging procedure, depending on your experience and technical skill level.
+The restoration also requires SSH access to the node and intimate knowledge of etcd.
+If you have concerns or need assistance, contact us [support@spectrocloud.com](mailto:support@spectrocloud.com) for additional guidance.

 The following is list of helpful resources that can help you understand disaster recovery for etcd: